AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/README.md

 When the login methods are called and the authentication of the user is completed by the Azure AD service, an [id token](https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens) is returned which is used to identify the user with some basic information.

-When you login a user, you can pass in scopes that the user can pre consent to on login, however this is not required.
+When you login a user, you can pass in scopes that the user can pre-consent to on login.
+However, this is not required.
 Please note that consenting to scopes on login, does not return an access_token for these scopes, but gives you the opportunity to obtain a token silently with these scopes passed in, with no further interaction from the user.

 It is best practice to only request scopes you need when you need them, a concept called dynamic consent.
 While this can create more interactive consent for users in your application, it also reduces drop-off from users that may be uneasy granting a large list of permissions for features they are not yet using.